JCSDA-internal/yamlprocessor/docs/data-process.rst

    version: 4
    speed: 3.14

+Note: The processor casts integers and floats using Python's built-in :py:func:`int` and :py:func:`float` functions.
+The exact behaviour may change with the version of Python you are using.

 However, a single value can only have a single substitution with a cast:

 .. code-block:: yaml